JoaoAlmeida/Topk-Spatial-Keyword-Preference-Query/readme.txt

 1. Open the input file "s2i\framework.properties"

 2. In "experiment.name" point the index you want.
-If you want an Inverted File set "experiment.name=IFBuildIndex", if you want a S2I set "experiment.name=S2IBuildIndex"
+For example, if you want an Inverted File set "experiment.name=IFBuildIndex", if you want a S2I set "experiment.name=S2IBuildIndex"

 3. Set in "experiment.database" the database name (i.e. experiment.database = NorthAmerica)

-4. Describe the index file path in "experiment.folder".
+4. Describe the index output file path in "experiment.folder".
 This folder has to be empty.

 	5. (Optional) if you are building a large index, set the s2i.fileCacheSize = 100000000.
 This will increase the indexing speed.